A older lady sat upright in a Opera bed with her daughter sat on the edge of the bed holding her hand

 Dementia Profiling Bed

-If you're looking for a bed to suit the needs of someone with dementia, consider the following features:
+When choosing a bed for someone with dementia, consider the following essential features:

+For those at high risk of falls, low profiling beds or floor beds provide a safer alternative.
+These beds lower close to the ground, minimising the chance of injury if a fall occurs.
 Research suggests, people with dementia fall more often than cognitively healthy older adults.
 For this reason, a lowering feature on your bed is essential to prevent injuries during the night.
-The closer they can sleep to the floor the better to minimise any injuries form falls.

 Safe Dementia Sleeping Floor Height